ASUcicilab/GeoImageNet/README.md

 #### Dataset with offline data augmentation

 We also prepared the training annotation file `gin.train.aug.txt` used for the offline data augmentation training.
-This annotation is directly extended from `gin.train.txt`, incorporate several data augmentation metheds, including rotation, image inversion, color removal, pepper and salt noise injection, and Gaussian noise injection.
+This annotation is directly extended from `gin.train.txt`, incorporate several data augmentation methods, including rotation, image inversion, color removal, pepper and salt noise injection, and Gaussian noise injection.

 The download link for the corresponding imageries and DEMs with data augmentation can be found [HERE](http://cici.lab.asu.edu/datasets/geoimagenet.aug.zip) [965 MB].